jacklotusho/MVSCommand/README.md

 - cd to the directory (e.g. /u/ibmuser/MVSCommand)
 - runTests.sh

 This will write results to the screen as it runs the testcases in the tests sub-directory.
-At this point, you may see messages about the volume label being different and if you did not create mvscmdauth, you will see failures for authorized programs like ADRDSU
+At this point, you may see failures in the forceFail tests if you didn't build with DEBUG.

 ## Contributors

 Mike Fulton (IBM Canada) is the sole contributor at this point.
 I am happy to change this :)

 The code still needs work.
-Error messages can (always) be improved and there are missing features people may need.
+Error messages can (always) be improved and there are missing features people may need. (for example, 64-bit utilities)
 If anyone wants to contribute, please reach out to fultonm@ca.ibm.com (Mike Fulton)

 ## License